 Eating out in Singapore is roughly 33% cheaper than in San Francisco.
 If you know where to go, you can find places that locals prefer and probably save closer to 42% on eating out.
 While a meal at a more inexpensive restaurant might cost $18 in San Francisco, expect to pay only about $10 in Singapore.

 Groceries are more affordable in Singapore, roughly 33% less expensive than in San Francisco.
 Rice is about 63% cheaper, eggs 39% cheaper, and chicken filets 47% cheaper.
-Oddly enough, a gallon of milk is nearly double the price in Singapore as in San Francisco, but on average, groceries are cheaper in Singapore than San Francisco.
+Oddly enough, a gallon of milk is nearly double the price in Singapore as in San Francisco, but on average, groceries are cheaper in Singapore than in San Francisco.

 Visas and Proper Permits